muratck86/BTK-BookStore-ZComert/Readme.md

 - Add RoleConfiguration class into EfCore.Config folder, add roles into it.
 - In the RepositoryContext, add RoleConfiguration or use Assembly to get all type configs.
 - Add migration and update database
+## User
+- Add UserForRegistrationDto into Entities project DataTransferObjects folder
+- Add mapping for this class into MappingProfile in the Utilities folder of WebApi
+- In the Services layer,
+	- add an interface IAuthenticationService into contracts.
+Add AuthenticationManager class.
+	- Add IAuthenticationService to IServiceManager
+	- Add AuthenticationManager to ServiceManager
+- In the Presentation layer,
+	- Add a new controller AuthenticationController and the RegisterUser method.